einmanncombo/accessible-pdf/_basics/defining-artifacts-in-indesign.md

 ## Page-related artifacts in InDesign

-Page numbers, running titles, etc. are automatically marked as artifacts by InDesign during export if they have been placed on a master page.
+Page numbers, running titles, etc. are automatically marked as artifacts by InDesign (CC2018 and above) during export if they have been placed on a master page.

 This also means that relevant content must not appear on a master page.
 For example, if the title only exists on a master page, it won’t be output.